kubernetes/kubernetes/pkg/cloudprovider/providers/azure/azure_loadbalancer.md

     - ensure Public IP with desiredPipName exists

 - getServiceLoadBalancer(service *v1.Service, clusterName string, nodes []*v1.Node, wantLb bool) (lb, status, exists, error)
-  - gets the loadbalancer for the service if it already exits
+  - gets the loadbalancer for the service if it already exists
   - If wantLb is TRUE then -it selects a new load balancer, the selction helps distribute the services across load balancers
   - In case the selected load balancer does not exists it returns network.LoadBalancer struct with added metadata (such as name, location) and existsLB set to FALSE
   - By default - cluster default LB is returned